cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 ---
 This test should fail if the function returns the original array (instead of a **copy** of the original array).

-The current test checks only if the original array and the returned array contain identical elements.
+The current test checks only if both the original array and the returned array contain identical elements.
 In order to validate the returned array is a different array, we need an **additional** check.

 Can you find out what this additional check is?